Farnborough and Camberley CC was formed in 1969, through the merger of Farnborough CC and Camberley Wheelers CC.

 Gus Rumble and his son Albert owned a combined radio/cycle shop in North Camp that continued after the war right up to the 1980s.
 A racing/touring stalwart in the Camberley club, one John Tyler, worked behind the counter at Rumble’s for many years (he used to cycle from his home at Ascot daily).
 His knowledge and advice, combined with the Rumble family, ensured that most active and competitive clubmen from all the local clubs used their services and they kept a comprehensive stock of equipment.

-Camberley Wheelers CC is thought to have been founded before the 1920s, the exact date being unknown, but it was a fully active and successful club in the early 1930s and by 1935 regular Sunday club rides were held.
+Camberley Wheelers CC is thought to have been founded before 1904 (see below), the exact date being unknown, but it was a fully active and successful club in the early 1930s and by 1935 regular Sunday club rides were held.

 During July 2016 the club received a request via Facebook from Bret Edwards in the US who was hoping to uncover information or records for his grandmother Eileen Comer who was a member of Camberley Wheelers during the years 1930 to 1940.
 He sent this photo of her on her bicycle as well as a photo of a 2nd place medal she won in 1937.

-Bret later furnished with information proving that Camberley Wheelers CC was formed before the 1920’s, namely photos of an award made to his great-grandfather (Frederick George Comer) from Camberley Wheelers CC.
-Measuring approx. 1" x ¾" it is inscribed "CWCC 1904" on the front and "Attendance.
-Presented by Rev. E. C. Kirwan" on the reverse, proving that the club was in existence in 1904!
+Bret later furnished with information proving that Camberley Wheelers CC was formed at the latest in the early 1900s, namely photos of an award made to his great-grandfather (Frederick George Comer) from Camberley Wheelers CC.
+Measuring approx. 1″ x ¾” it is inscribed “CWCC 1904” on the front and “Attendance.
+Presented by Rev. E. C. Kirwan” on the reverse, proving that the club was in existence in 1904!

 Reverend E.C.
 Kirwan referenced on the award was the vicar of Camberley during the late 1800’s and early 1900’s.